wouterj/wouterj.github.io/_posts/2021-06-17-stabilizing-symfony-test-out-pre-releases.md

    but use stable versions for all your non-Symfony packages
 3. Update your dependencies and run your test suite

 Hopefully, your tests will pass.
-If it doesn't, it means there is a BC break or bug in the upcoming release.
+If they don't, it means there is a BC break or bug in the upcoming release.
 In that case, you can [report a bug][bugreport] to Symfony.
 It's great to also provide a reproducer: some code that allows everyone to